 Restrooms

-Restroom facilities are located above ground outside the visitor center and in the cavern near the snack bar.
+Thankfully, the park provides restroom facilities above ground outside the visitor center and in the cavern near the snack bar.

 There are no restrooms on the Natural Entrance Trail or the Big Room Trail.

 You can look, but don’t touch!
-This is one of the two most important rules in the cavern.
-No food.
-Do not touch.
+It is one of the two most important rules in the cavern.
+Rule number one is no food, and rule two is do not touch.

 A single touch can leave residue on a formation and stop its future growth.
 Do you sense a disturbance in the force?

 If you listen carefully, you will hear water slowly dripping in the cavern.
-This is a good thing.
+While the process creates beautiful formations, dripping water can splash onto the trail, making it slippery in spots.

-Wear closed-toe shoes with good traction.
-Flip flops, sandals or your old sneakers with worn-out soles are not a good idea.
+I suggest you wear closed-toe shoes with good traction.
+Donning flip-flops, sandals, or your favorite old sneakers with worn-out soles is not a good idea.
 As we tell our kids, “Make good choices!”

 Handrails

 The park does a fantastic job of providing handrails the entire way.
-This includes the Natural Entrance Trail and the Big Room Trail.
-Safety first!
+You will find them along the Natural Entrance Trail and the Big Room Trail.

 Our advice is to bring flashlights just in case.
-You can then decide if you want to use them.
-The bottom line is that flashlights are not necessary.
+You can always use them if it makes you more comfortable.

 Whenever we hike, we keep two flashlights in our backpack.
 The COAST flashlight is our favorite.
 It is compact and very durable.
 For a small flashlight, it emits a wonderfully bright beam.
 It is the best we have found.